 Tires are built in the five layers:

 - Second skim tire

-In addition to the above manufacturing defects, there can also be design defects.
-State-of-the art tires include a nylon overlay between the steel belts and the tread.
-This overlay seals the inner tire and prevents it from separating.
-Despite its proven safety value, this feature does add something to the cost of the tire and is therefore normally left out unless high performance tires are being made.
+In addition to the above manufacturing defects, tires may also suffer from design defects.
+State-of-the-art tires include a nylon overlay between the steel belts and the tread.
+This overlay seals the inner tire and prevents separation.
+Despite its proven safety value, this feature increases manufacturing costs and is therefore normally left out unless you’re buying a high-performance tire.

 Call for a Free Consultation if You’ve Been in an Accident

 At Shoop | A Professional Law Corporation, we aggressively represent the victims of defective tire accidents.
 When a client comes to us with a new case, we bring in consultants to examine their tires for defects in manufacturing or design.
 Once the flaw has been discovered and fault assigned, we help the client bring suit to recover compensation for medical costs, property damage, income loss, and pain and suffering.
 We’ve helped clients recover 7- and 8-figure payouts after going through accidents caused by careless manufacturing.

 We know that suffering an injury or losing a loved one in an accident caused by a defective tire can be devastating.
 If this plight has affected you or a family member, you deserve compensation to help you through the hardship.
 You are not on your own.
 Ask our team to help you in the fight for justice.